This is a complete guide to Container File formats in 2022, created by some of the world’s leading video engineers and experts here at Bitmovin.

 A single media signal is also often called Elementary Stream or just Stream.
 People usually mean the same thing when they refer to the Video Stream as Codec, Media or H.264 Stream.

-What is a media container?
+1. What is a Media Container?

-Container Format = meta file format specification describing how different multimedia data elements (streams) and metadata coexist in files.
+Container File Format = meta file format specification describing how different multimedia data elements (streams) and metadata coexist in files.

-A container format provides the following:
+A container file format provides the following:

 - Stream Encapsulation

 One or more media streams can exist in one single file.

 The container adds data on how the different streams in the file can be used together.
 E.g. The correct timestamps for synchronizing lip-movement in a video stream with speech found in the audio stream.

 The container provides information to which point in time a movie can be jumped to.
 E.g. The viewer wants to watch only a part of a whole movie.